HarkerBear/calculator/README.md

 I haven't shared this tiny demo with others, I hope you will like it.

 # Wanna Check it out!
-Here are several easy steps:
+Here are 2 very easy steps:
 1. Download the whole file on your local computer.
 2. Run 'calculator.html' and that's it!